Positive Approaches to Special Education (EDUF3031)

 UNIT OF STUDY

-This unit addresses issues relating to the education of students with special education needs.
-They include the impact of the philosophy and principles of inclusive education and current legislation, evidence based approaches to curriculum, teaching and learning practices for students with special education needs.
+This unit addresses issues relating to the education of children and students with special education needs.
+They include the impact of the philosophy and principles of inclusive education and current legislation; universal design for learning; evidence based approaches to curriculum, teaching and learning practices for students with special education needs.
 A specific focus is given to supporting students with challenging behaviours in a range of settings.

 Our courses that offer this unit of study

 - Bachelor of Education (Primary)